 One of the biggest challenges of traveling with kids is navigating through large airports.
 Each airport is laid out differently, has different amenities, and presents different challenges when it comes to traveling with kids.
 Wouldn’t it be great to know what to expect at different airports all over the country before you travel with your little ones?
 Trips With Tykes to the rescue!
-This post is going to be the first in a series where we look at all the details of various airports from a family travel perspective, with a special eye to the challenges that parents of babies, toddlers, and young kids face.
+Today’s SFO airport guide is part of my series examining all the details of various airports from a family travel perspective, with a special eye to the challenges that parents of babies, toddlers, and young kids face.

-First up is my “home” airport, San Francisco (SFO).
-San Francisco is a popular family travel destination, so many family travelers end, start, or pass through SFO during their travels.
+San Francisco (SFO) is one of my two “home” airports in the Bay Area (see my tips for Oakland Airport too!).
+San Francisco is a popular family travel destination and a major hub for several airlines, so many family travelers end, start, or pass through SFO during their travels.
 I have started and ended dozens of trips with my kids at SFO on nearly every airline and in every terminal, so I’ve gotten to know it quite well.
 SFO airport turns out to be remarkably kid-friendly and fairly easy to navigate compared to many major U.S. airports.

 Here are the essential facts you need to know when navigating SFO airport with kids:

 Transportation To & From SFO Airport with Kids

 SFO is located about 13 miles south of downtown San Francisco, and there are a variety of ways to get to and from the airport, depending on where you are going and your level of mobility with your kids.

 - Taxi: Waits at the taxi lines at SFO are usually quite reasonable and the ride to downtown is about $50-60.
 With a family of 3, 4, or more, the convenience of this option is pretty high even if it is a tad pricey.
 Car seats are not legally required in San Francisco cabs, but I’d highly recommend bringing your own.